Stephen J. Edberg

-Stephen J. Edberg (born 1952) is a scientist at the Jet Propulsion Laboratory.
-He is perhaps best known for creating collaborative efforts between amateur and professional astronomers.
+Stephen J. Edberg (born 1952) is a retired scientist formerly at NASA's Jet Propulsion Laboratory.
+He is known for promoting collaborative efforts between amateur and professional astronomers.
 A professional astronomer since 1970, Edberg still considers himself to be an active amateur astronomer as well and is an active astronomical observer, photographer, and telescope maker.
-He presently serves as staff astronomer for the Solar System Exploration website posted by NASA Headquarters and staff scientist for Earth science communication and for Exoplanet Exploration communication.
+His pre-retirement career closed serving as staff astronomer for the Solar System Exploration website posted by NASA Headquarters and as staff scientist for earth science communication and for exoplanet Exploration communication.

-Edberg turned his high school hobby into his profession.
 During his college (University of California, Santa Cruz) and graduate school (University of California, San Diego and UCLA) years, he observed the Sun at observatories in Colorado, Arizona, California, Hawaii, and New Mexico, studying magnetic fields in active regions, prominences, and the solar corona.
 He also investigated extragalactic objects from Siding Spring Observatory and the Australian National Radio Astronomy Observatory.
 He began working full-time at San Fernando Observatory in 1978 before moving to NASA’s Jet Propulsion Laboratory in 1979.

 While a project Investigation Scientist at JPL, he has worked on Galileo, Cassini, Comet Rendezvous/Asteroid Flyby, and also as System Scientist and Science Office Manager on the Space Interferometry Mission.
 His experience includes the science aspects of a space project from early development through flight operations.
 He has specified science requirements for spacecraft early in the design phase, coordinated competing science investigations during the planning stages, and has planned and prepared instruction sets for measurements executed by robotic spacecraft in flight.

-Edberg became widely known when he organized and led the Amateur Observation Network of NASA’s International Halley Watch (IHW).
-He was responsible for getting the amateur community involved, creating a guide on how to make scientific observations and standardized forms for submitting data, and publishing the data acquired by the amateur community.
+Edberg organized and led the Amateur Observation Network of NASA’s International Halley Watch (IHW).
+He was responsible for engaging the amateur community, creating a guide on how to make scientific observations and standardized forms for submitting data, and publishing the data acquired by the amateur community.